somphene/somphene.github.io/log/_posts/2020-05-21-10-Communication-Language-Program.md

 * Mathematics : Classifying Simple Groups (Calculus being the simplest one).
 [Complete list of finite simple groups](https://en.wikipedia.org/wiki/Classification_of_finite_simple_groups).

+   - Reflection: Groups are identified by their symmetry and symmetries can be seen as composition of reflections.

    - Simple Calculus (Differentiation and Integration) is mapped to Groups in previous post (to be updated later).
 Category Theory is to be mapped back to Representation Theory.

    - Langlands Program is an integral part of this.

    - Geometry: Euclidean Geometry.
-Hyperbolic, Riemannian Geometry are to be mapped back to Euclidean Geometry.
+Hyperbolic, Riemannian Geometry are to be identified as Euclidean Geometry.

+   - Algebraic Geometry : Algebra and Geometry are identified.

+   - Combinatorics : Counting is identified with geometry, algebra and representations.
+Measure is to be identified as counting.

 * Nature (Physics) : Mass Balance.